Aqueduct Bridge (Potomac River): Demolition of Aqueduct Bridge

-On June 1, 1916, the Army Corps of Engineers named the new bridge "Francis Scott Key Bridge," in honor of the man who had written the lyrics to the Star Spangled Banner whose home was just a few blocks from the bridge's abutment.
-Plans began to be drawn up at that time.
-The plans were nearly complete by September.
+On June 1, 1916, the Army Corps of Engineers named the new bridge "Francis Scott Key Bridge," in honor of the man who had written the lyrics to the Star Spangled Banner, whose home sat in between the new "Key" bridge and the aqueduct bridge.
+Originally a water bridge connecting directly into the C&O canal, its final raised roadbed extending to "M" street had brought the old bridge even closer (roughly 150 feet) to the mansion where Francis Scott Key had lived.
+Plans for the new bridge began to be drawn in early summer, 1916 and were nearly complete by September.
 When repairs on Aqueduct Bridge were made in October 1916 to prepare the structure for winter, the Corps discovered even more deterioration than before.

 In January 1917, the Corps of Engineers found that inflation in the price of construction materials made it necessary to ask for $300,000 more in funding from Congress.
 Congress balked at paying.
 But citizen pressure and the danger of collapse due to ice flows in the spring convinced Congress to pay the money.
 Construction contracts were drawn up in late February, and excavation work on the D.C. abutments began in March.
 The first coffer dam for construction of the piers was sunk in May 1918, and, in July 1921, the Aqueduct Bridge was ordered to be closed.
 The new $2.35 million Key Bridge opened on January 17, 1923, whereupon the Aqueduct Bridge was closed to traffic.

-Although Georgetown citizens pressed for the old Aqueduct Bridge span to remain open for use as a recreation site, the bridge was razed beginning in December 1933.
-The Aqueduct Bridge's superstructure and most of the above-water portions of its piers were removed in 1933.
+Although Georgetown citizens pressed to keep the Aqueduct Bridge open for recreation, demolition began in December 1933.
+The superstructure and most of the above-water portions of its piers were removed in 1933.
 The bases of the piers were retained to protect the Key Bridge's piers from ice floe damage.

-The piers, however, were criticized by recreational boaters (particularly rowers from nearby Georgetown University) as an obstacle to enjoyment of the river and a navigational hazard.
+By mid-century, the piers had come to be viewed by recreational boaters (particularly rowers from nearby Georgetown University) as an obstacle to enjoyment of the river and a navigational hazard.
 Army engineers and Rep. Joel Broyhill refused to remove the piers, citing their value to protecting Key Bridge and the cost of their removal.
-But in August 1962, these groups agreed that seven of the eight Aqueduct Bridge piers would be removed (with one pier remaining as a historical marker).
+But in August 1962, these groups agreed that seven of the piers would be removed, with one remaining as a historical marker.
 Dismantling of the piers began on September 11, 1962.
 The pilings were blasted out to a depth of 12 ft below the waterline.